Charlie Munger is one of the greatest investors of all time.

 Stock Price Valuation

-And the yield, as noted earlier, is significantly higher than its own recent historical average.
+And the yield, as noted earlier, is basically right in line with its own recent historical average.

 So the stock looks cheap when looking at basic valuation metrics.
 But how cheap might it be?
 What would a rational estimate of intrinsic value look like?